What is Identity Theft?

 What to do if you’re a victim of identity theft

-Being the victim of identity theft is often a difficult experience, but there are ways to find support, fix your financial standing and protect yourself moving forward.
+Being the victim of identity theft is often a difficult experience, but there are ways to find support, fix your financial standing and help protect yourself moving forward.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.